Jpark4337/Think_Dirty_Ingredient_Clearner_API/Read_me.md

 I have tried iterated through model names in my oepnai_client.py file.
 I rejected the prompt suggesting gpt-4-turbo and accepted the fix to switch to gpt-3.5-turbo-0125, but this have not solved the problem yet.

 ## Prompt v6

 "I am getting this error for Live API Test Confirmation: can you please explain why this is not working.
 Here is the error: (venv) jaypark@Jays-MacBook-Pro Think_Dirty_Ingredient_Clearner_API % python main.py
 Traceback (most recent call last):
-  File "/Users/jaypark/Desktop/Computer Science Project/Think_Dirty_Ingredient_Clearner_API/main.py", line 7, in <module>
+  File "/Users/jaypark/Desktop/Computer Science Project/Think_Dirty_Ingredient_Clearner_API/main.py", line 7, in module
     from models import IngredientRequest, IngredientResponse, CategoryType
 ImportError: cannot import name 'CategoryType' from 'models' (/Users/jaypark/Desktop/Computer Science Project/Think_Dirty_Ingredient_Clearner_API/models.py)"

+Issue: My main.py script is trying to import CategoryType, but the file it is importing from models.py only defines a type called Classification.

+Iteration: 1
+Change log 1.
+I have changed the script and it works now.